tony-0tis/interlayer/README.md

 * `request.addCookies(key, value)` - set cookies to response (alias: addCookie,setCookie,setCookies).
 * `request.rmCookies(key)` - delete cookies of expire cookies in responce (alias: rmCookie,delCookie).
 * `request.l18n(key, def)` - return localized string(folder with localization must be defined in `config.i18n = []`).
 In key not found, returns `def`.
-* `request.getMethodsInfo()` - return an array of defined methods except hidden by flag `hidden`.
-If called with 1-st param `true` return hidden methods too.
+* `request.getMethodsInfo()` - return an array of defined methods except hiddened by flag `hidden`.
+If called with 1-st param `true` return hidden methods.
 This method can be helpful for return api information.

 **Manual responses**
 * `request.getResponse()` - this method return unchanged response instance.